 13 – 18-year-old Leah Betts from Essex, UK, collapses four hours after swallowing an ecstasy tablet and dies three days later without regaining consciousness.
 Her parents will become high-profile anti-drugs campaigners.

-16 – A United Nations court charges Bosnian Serb leader Radovan Karadzic with genocide.
+16 – A United Nations court charges Bosnian Serb leader Radovan Karadžić with genocide during the Bosnian War.

 13 – China’s most influential and well-known democracy activist, Wei Jingsheng, who has already spent 16 years in prison, is sentenced to 14 more.